alanng10/class-lang/Docue/Article/Word/a.md

 Word "manual" has meaning that is manual.

-Word "dynam" has meaning that is dynamic.
+Word "dyna" has meaning that is dynamic.

-Word "stati" has meaning that is static.
+Word "sona" has meaning that is static.

 Word "auto" has meaning that is entity to do effect.